vacekj/wagmi-permit/README.md

 ### Dai hook

-Sign dai permits with the signPermitDai function returned from the hook
+Sign Dai permits with the signPermitDai function returned from the hook

 ```typescript jsx
 import { usePermit } from "wagmi-permit";